Silberengel/Sybil/README.md

 ### Curated Publications (30040)

 1. Open the file in the *user* folder called *30040_settings_template.yml*, read the descriptions of the event tags at the top, and then copy out the `////<<YAML>>` section.
 2. Paste the section *beneath* the document header (=) of your publication.
-The publication file should be located at in the top/root folder, be formatted in Asciidoc, and have an `.adoc` ending.
+The publication file should be located in the top/root folder, be formatted in Asciidoc, and have an `.adoc` ending.
 3. Edit the information within that yaml section and remove/add any optional tags.
 4. If you like, you can do the same for each 1st-level header (==).
 That will give the 30041 events more-customized tags.
 Otherwise, they derive their tags from the 30040 index event.
 5. On the command line, enter the program name, the command, and the name of your publication file.